lucendio/lecture-devops-infos/content/exercises/build-images-and-start-containers.md

 ### (1) Build a container image with the static binary inside

 {{< hint info >}}
 ARM or x86?
-Check the system on which the container engine is running and set `GOARCH` accordingly
+Check the system architecture on which the container engine is running and set `GOARCH` accordingly
 {{< /hint >}}

 ```bash